writethedocs/www/docs/conf/portland/2023/health.rst

 Thanks
 ------

-This COVID policy is largely based on the policy from PyCascades and PyCon US - thank you to the Python Software Foundation for allowing us to modify & re-use your content.
+This COVID policy is largely based on the policy from PyCascades and PyCon US - thank you to the Python Software Foundation for allowing us to modify & reuse your content.